weblicht/conll-utils/README.md

 * conll-replace: replace certain values in annotation layers.
 * conll-sample: take a random sample from a CoNLL file.

+## Download

+Downloads are available on the [release page](https://github.com/weblicht/conll-utils/releases) and require Java 7.

 ## Usage

 Executing one the commands gives usage information.
 For some examples see